Technologylawyer-sunitha/DeepSeek-R1-setup/README.md

 # DeepSeek-R1-setup

-A guide to running DeepSeek R1 locally using Ollama.
+A guide to running DeepSeek R1 or any Open-Source LLM locally using Ollama.

 Follow these simple steps to run the DeepSeek R1 on your computer or laptop.